jeyeverett/gridsome-vue/content/blog/javascript-development/how-to-learn-javascript-in-2022.md

 ---
-slug: "how-to-learn-javascript-10-tips"
+slug: "how-to-learn-javascript-9-tips"
 date: "2022-01-31"
-title: "How to Learn JavaScript for Web Development in 2022: 10 Tips for New Web Developers"
+title: "How to Learn JavaScript for Web Development in 2022 | 9 Tips for New Web Developers"
 author:
   name: "jeysen-freedman"
   bio: "Full Stack Web Developer"
   image: ../../media/jeysen-freedman.jpg
 tags: ["coding"]
-summary: "lorem ipsum"
+summary: "Learning JavaScript is a must if you want to master web development.
+It gives you tremendous opportunity to build dynamic modern applications.
+Check out this post for some tips on getting started with JavaScript."
 pillar: "javascript-development"
 pillarContent:
   image: ./media/javascript_large.jpg
   pillarTitle: "Full Stack JavaScript"
-  text: "lorem ipsum"
+  text: "Everything JavaScript.
+Articles range from beginner to advanced."
 image:
   pathLarge: ./media/javascript_large.jpg
   pathSmall: ./media/javascript_small.jpg